-Sembcorp's remuneration and reward system for key management personnel is designed to ensure a competitive level of compensation to attract, retain and motivate employees to deliver high-level performance in accordance with the company's established risk policies.
-The remuneration of our key management personnel comprises three primary components:
+Sembcorp's remuneration and reward system for key management personnel is designed to ensure a competitive level of compensation to attract, retain and motivate employees to deliver high-level performance in accordance with the company's risk policies.
+Further, the level and mix of the variable remuneration is structured to ensure that the total remuneration for key management personnel is strongly aligned to the financial performance and returns delivered to shareholders.
+The strong relationship between pay and performance has been validated based on the pay-for-performance study conducted by our external consultants, Aon Hewitt (Singapore) in 2018.

-Fixed remuneration
+- Fixed remuneration

-Fixed remuneration includes an annual basic salary, and where applicable, fixed allowances, an annual wage supplement and other emoluments.
+- Fixed remuneration includes an annual basic salary and, where applicable, fixed allowances, an annual wage supplement and other emoluments.
 Base salaries of key management personnel are determined based on the scope, criticality and complexity of each role, equity against peers with similar responsibilities, experience and competencies, individual performance and market competitiveness.

-Annual variable bonuses
+- Annual variable bonuses